Are you struggling with overeating and craving figuring out how to stop overeating start losing weight today?

 - Avoid Getting Overly Hungry

-There’s nothing worse then feeling like you’re going to crash if you don’t get something in your body ASAP and when you are overly hungry it is easy to overeat because you don’t have the emotional faculties to relax, slow down and pay attention.
+There’s nothing worse than feeling like you’re going to crash if you don’t get something in your body ASAP and when you are overly hungry it is easy to overeat because you don’t have the emotional faculties to relax, slow down and pay attention.
 So to avoid getting overly hungry, keep some beef jerky, fruit, almonds, or kale chips with you.

 I personally choose foods that I won’t overeat on and that aren’t my trigger foods.
-For me, those include nuts, seeds and apples.
+For me, those include nuts, seeds, and apples.
 Eating just a few bites of these will tide me over until I can have a conscious meal when time allows.
-Best of all, after eating a mini snack, I quickly shift into avoiding feeling overly hungry, and avoid overeating completely.
+Best of all, after eating a mini snack, I quickly shift into avoiding feeling overly hungry and avoid overeating completely.

 - Use the satisfaction scale to determine when to stop eating.

 You must learn to recognize the physical satisfaction cues that signal you to stop overeating.
 Ignoring these satisfaction leads to overeating relatively rapidly so it’s important to make sure you stay in tune with your body’s cue.

 Use my satisfaction scale below to help figure out when to end a meal:

 Level 5: You're satiated—not full, but not hungry, either.
 This is the time where you feel a sense of ‘nothingness’ or ‘neutrality’ in your body and this is the precise moment to end your meal.